Exploring Best Dividend Stocks in Singapore [2025 Guide]

 CapitaLand Investment Limited stands out as one of Asia's leading real estate conglomerates, with its headquarters in Singapore.
 The company boasts an impressive and diverse global portfolio, encompassing a variety of sectors including residential, commercial, business parks, industrial, and logistics properties.
 Central to CapitaLand's growth strategy is its focus on asset recycling and management, aimed at creating value across its vast portfolio.

-In 2023, CapitaLand reported significant earnings, with profits amounting to S$781 million, highlighting its robust financial health and operational success.
+CapitaLand Investment (CLI) posted a 7% year-on-year rise in total revenue, reaching S$1.57 billion for the nine months ended 30 September 2025, as highlighted in its 3QFY2025 business update.
 CapitaLand’s dedication to innovation and sustainability, paired with its expansive footprint in burgeoning markets, positions it as an attractive investment option for those seeking exposure to the real estate sector, promising both reliability and growth.

 Keppel Corporation Limited (BN4.SI)